 On September 7, 2017, one of the most lethal earthquakes in Mexican history hit close to the southern state of Chiapas, with a devastating magnitude of 8.2.
 Just 12 days later and a few hundred miles away, a 7.1 magnitude quake rocked central Mexico, toppling buildings, breaking gas mains, knocking out electricity and sparking fires across the city and other towns in central Mexico.

-Once work commences, our focus will be on two schools that serve more than 200 students—Escuela Secundaria Paulo Freire and Escuela Primaria Insurgente Vicente Guerrero—in the region of Oaxaca.
+Our first cohort of DM12 volunteers will focus on on two schools that serve more than 200 students—Escuela Secundaria Paulo Freire and Escuela Primaria Insurgente Vicente Guerrero—in the region of Oaxaca.
 Our work will include demolition, school rebuilding and retrofitting, WaSH rebuilding and landscaping.

 Phase I: Morelos, March 2018-January 2019